Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

     * Have we identified open source solutions, even those that lack desired features, and attempted to contribute to them?
     * Can we fork any open source tools that are well-written but unmaintained?

+- [The Gartner Hype Cycle is … hype.
+Don’t use it as an excuse]
+> The problem is that the Hype Cycle isn’t science.
+Gartner present the Hype Cycle as if it’s a well-established natural law — and it just isn’t.

 ## Technical debt
 - [A Taxonomy of Tech Debt]: "I define tech debt as code or data that future developers will pay a cost for." - Metrics:
   * impact : user-facing & developer-facing issues